juhamyllari/pentomino-tiler/Documentation/Testing_Document.md

 By default, Pentomino Tiler tiles the board starting from the origin and proceeding in order of increasing Euclidean distance (sqrt(row^2 + column^2)).
 In addition to this Euclidean heuristic, Pentomino Tiler supports running performance tests using a Manhattan heuristic (i.e. the board is filled in order of increasing Manhattan distance from the origin (row + column)).

 The Euclidean heuristic performs better on all board shapes.
-On 12.10.2018 the following running times were obtained:
+Using Pentomino Tiler version 1.0, the following running times were obtained:
 * 3×20 board: 20.36 ms (Euclidean) vs 32.72 ms (Manhattan) – average of 100 tests
 * 4×15 board: 469.7 ms (Euclidean) vs 968.4 ms (Manhattan) – average of 20 tests
 * 5×12 board: 2336.4 ms (Euclidean) vs 7477.9 ms (Manhattan) – average of 10 tests